A shovel would do the job of course, but this posthole digger produces holes with straight, narrow sides and is much better suited to the purpose.

 MOTHER EARTH NEWS Staff

-Closeup of one spade of the posthole digger.
-Each scoop has three teeth in its tip, made by cutting 3/8" equilateral triangles from the center of the "biting" edge.
-The corners are rounded to create the spade shape.
+Next, use your hacksaw and cut the section of 4-diameter tubing in half lengthwise.
+Mark a cutting line at one end of each "semiround" in preparation for forming the individual scoops.
+Each one has three teeth in its tip (made by cutting 3/8" equilateral triangles from the center of the "biting" edge), and the corners are rounded to create a spade shape.